Barbara Dawson

 Dawson is the first female director of the Hugh Lane Gallery, a municipal art gallery and "the first known public gallery of modern art in the world" in Dublin.
 She has been the gallery's director since 1991.
 She authored several books including Hugh Lane Gallery: Director's Choice.

-She is the recipient of the 2019 University College of Dublin Alumni Award, in part for being "one of the most significant figures in the Irish art world in recent decades".

 Education

 Dawson graduated from University College Dublin in 1979 with a bachelor's degree in history.

-In recognition of her 2010 contributions to the fine arts, she received an honorary Doctor of Fine Arts degree from the National College of Art & Design (NCAD), and is an adjunct professor at the School of Art History and Cultural Policy, University College Dublin.
+In recognition of her 2010 contributions to the fine arts, she received an honorary Doctor of Fine Arts degree from the National College of Art & Design (NCAD).
+She is an adjunct professor at the School of Art History and Cultural Policy, University College Dublin.
 In 2019, she was awarded the UCD Alumni Award in Arts & Humanities.

 She serves as a member of the Dublin City Council's Public Art Advisory Committee, and has been a mentor to women at other Irish museums.

 Art gallery career

 Dawson's early gallery experiences began with the National Gallery of Ireland.
-In 1991, at the age of 34, she became the Director of the Hugh Lane Gallery, located in Parnell Square in Dublin.
+In 1991, at the age of 34, she became the director of the Hugh Lane Gallery, located in Parnell Square in Dublin.
 The gallery is owned by the municipality of Dublin and overseen by Dublin's city manager, to whom Dawson, as gallery director, reports via the City and County Librarian.

-Frieze Masters wrote of Dawson's accomplishments at the Hugh Lane Gallery that "Dawson's capable negotiations are among her numerous successes during her tenure as director.
-Here, she has built upon the existing collections and innovated new collection strands, developed conservation infrastructures, advanced and digitized the archive, adapted display architectures (including a bespoke space for the historic stained-glass collection), introduced a strong publishing strand, enhanced the education and public programs, installed a cafe and a bookshop, and continuously energized both the temporary and contemporary exhibition programmes".

 Dawson has curated notable exhibitions for Hugh Lane Gallery, such as: